An Inclusive Notion of Text: Taxonomy of text extensions

 \subsection{Preliminaries}

-We ground our proposal in two sources.
-The text production stage is critical for NLP as it determines what information is potentially available to downstream processing; to approximate what information \emph{could be used} by NLP artifacts, we (1) conduct an analysis of four representative document sources widely employed in NLP.
+We derive our proposal in a bottom-up fashion based on two categories of sources.
+The text production stage is critical as it determines what information is potentially available to downstream processing; to approximate what information \emph{could be used} by NLP artifacts, we (1) conduct an analysis of four representative document sources widely employed in NLP.
 On the other side of the data journey are the NLP artifacts, the end-product of NLP preprocessing, modeling and annotation.
 To approximate what information \emph{is being used} by NLP, we outline the de-facto, conservative approach to text and (2) survey recent efforts that deviate from it towards a more inclusive notion of text.

-\paragraph{Sources.} Wikipedia\footnote{\url{https://wikipedia.org}} (\texttt{Wiki}) is a collaborative encyclopedia; it has been widely used as a data source for task-specific and general-purpose NLP modelling.
-BBC News\footnote{\url{https://www.bbc.com/news}} (\texttt{BBC}) represents newswire, one of the "canonical" domains characterized by heavily edited written discourse.
-StackOverflow\footnote{\url{https://stackoverflow.com}} (\texttt{Stack}) is a Q\&A platform that represents user-generated technical discourse on social media.
-Finally, ACL Anthology\footnote{\url{https://aclanthology.org}} (\texttt{ACL}) is an open repository of research papers from the ACL community and represents scientific discourse -- a widely studied NLP application domain.
+\paragraph{Sources.} Wikipedia\footnote{\url{https://wikipedia.org}} (\texttt{Wiki}) is a collaborative encyclopedia widely used as a data source for task-specific and general-purpose NLP modeling.
+BBC News\footnote{\url{https://www.bbc.com/news}} (\texttt{BBC}) represents newswire, one of the "canonical" domains characterized by carefully edited written discourse.
+StackOverflow\footnote{\url{https://stackoverflow.com}} (\texttt{Stack}) is a question-answering platform that represents user-generated technical discourse on social media.
+Finally, ACL Anthology\footnote{\url{https://aclanthology.org}} (\texttt{ACL}) is a repository of research papers from the ACL community and represents scientific discourse -- a widely studied application domain \cite{aclant, nlpschol, multicite}.
 For our analysis we sampled five documents from each of the data sources (Appendix \ref{sec:appsource}): for \texttt{Wiki}, we selected featured articles from five distinct portals to ensure variety; from \texttt{BBC} we selected top five articles of the day\footnote{All documents retrieved on October 4th, 2022}; for \texttt{Stack} we used five top-rated question-answer threads; for \texttt{ACL}, we picked five papers from the proceedings of ACL-2022 available online.
+Each document was exported as PDF to accurately reproduce the source, and manually annotated for non-linguistic phenomena by the paper authors, with the annotation refined over multiple iterations.

 \paragraph{Baseline: Written language.}